IoIxD/gamefaqs_thing/README.md

-quick and dirty (very dirty, i'm aware this code isn't good) web server that tells you what gamefaqs pages aren't archived yet.
+quick and dirty (very dirty, i'm aware this code isn't good, i spent like 30 minutes on this) web server that tells you what gamefaqs pages aren't archived yet.

 ## Hosting this on your own machine